 Both the building and the service within the hotel impress.
-No wonder the Park Hyatt Hamburg counts world leaders and A-list move stars among its guests.
+No wonder the Park Hyatt Hamburg counts world leaders and A-list movie stars among its guests.
 As I was heading out for the evening, a lift opened.
-Among burly security guards with wires curling down their necks stood a sporty looking Justin Trudeau.
+Among burly security guards with wires curling down their necks stood a sporty-looking Justin Trudeau.
 The Canadian Prime Minister had, I was told, just been for a run around the nearly Alster Lake — certainly not something you would guess from his flawlessly presented hair.
 The following day an excited fellow guest mentioned spotting Keira Knightly at the hotel.

-The warm, neutrally coloured décor plays upon the Hamburg’s maritime heritage.
+The warm, neutrally coloured décor plays upon Hamburg’s maritime heritage.
 Black and white photos, displayed in the corridors, show scenes from around the city.
-They include Aale Dieter, a fishmonger whose marketplace banter is one of the reasons that makes rising early and heading Sunday morning’s market, at Altona, worth sacrificing the comfort of the Park Hyatt’s beds.
+They include Aale Dieter, a fishmonger whose marketplace banter is one of the reasons that makes rising early and heading to Sunday morning’s market, at Altona, worth sacrificing the comfort of the Park Hyatt’s beds.
 Bands play live music and beer flows at the fish market.